-Once you have confirmation of placement from the Preschool Registrar you will be required to complete Parts 1 and 2 of the Wayne Preschool registration.
+Once you have confirmation of placement from the Preschool Registrar you will be required to complete Steps 1 and 2 of the Wayne Preschool registration.

-PART 1 – TUITION PAYMENT (click here) or payment instructions / schedule & late fee information)
+STEP 1 – TUITION PAYMENT (click here for payment instructions / schedule & late fee information)